 In order to clarify the Catholic position on what good works are and the role of works in salvation I propose that for the purpose of this article we substitute the term positive actions for good works.
 This new term will help to clarify misconceptions especially in terms of salvation, grace, and merit.

-In some anti-Catholic literature the author seems to be trying to get his reader to think that positive actions are bad and that Catholics think that if they perform many positive actions after being baptized (justified by God) that they will go to heaven.
+In some anti-Catholic literature the author seems to be trying to get his reader to think that Catholics believe that if they perform many positive actions after being baptized (justified by God) that they will go to heaven.

 To sin means to offend God.
-It means that we sever our friendship with him by performing an act or action that goes against what God has commanded us to do in order to stay in good standing with him.
+It means that we damage or sever our friendship with him.
+We do this by performing an action that goes against what God has commanded us to do in order to stay in good standing with him.
 Thoughts as well are considered actions because thinking is doing something just as is breathing, walking or reading.
+Because thoughts are often involuntary, whether a thought is sinful or not depends on how we react to it.
+Anger is not necessarily a sin, but feeding resentment is.

 Sin is an act or action.
 God will, one day, judge each of us human beings and decide which ones are worthy enough to spend eternity with God in heaven.